klga/LoopModule/README.md

 # LoopModule
-Create client sided loops using `RunService.RenderStepped`
+Create client sided loops for roblox using `RunService.RenderStepped`